darkreactions/DRP/setup.md

 5. If you change the pre-push hook, tell everyone.

 There are additional developer notes in teh developer_notes.md file.

+###On Development Servers

+The `ALLOWED_HOSTS` option in 'settings.py' should be set to an iterable containing only the localhost ip address as a string.

+In the '/etc/nginx/sites-enabled/DRP_nginx' file, the host name that is being listened to should only be localhost.

+##Servers with multiple web applications.

+If you are only developing DRP on your server, the setup you have should be sufficient, however, people running other applications on their local development server should note the following.

+If you are running the django testing server, this requires you to select a port which is unoccupied.
+By default, the nginx settings file listens for port 8000, which is also the default port of the django test server; you will need to configure one or the other so that this clash does not occur.
+The Django documentation addresses this for django, whilst in the DRP_nginx file, the only change that needs to be made is to delete the line:

+`listen		8000`

+ #dnsmasq

+For instances where you are hosting multiple development projects on your local server, it may be beneficial to install dnsmasq:

+`sudo apt-get install dnsmasq`

+dnsmasq is a powerful tool for rerouting and managing dns requests.
+This makes it extremely helpful in managing multiple local development projects.

+Having installed dnsmasq, open the file `/etc/dnsmasq.conf` in your favourite text editor, and add the following line into the file:

+`address=/loc/127.0.0.1`

+Save the change, and then on the command line:

+`sudo service dnsmasq restart`

+In the DRP_nginx file, change the `server_name` configuration to something like `darkreactions.loc`.
+It does not matter what this is set to, provided it:

+a. is unique on your development server
+b. ends in `.loc`

+Don't forget to set the `SERVER_NAME` setting in your settings.py file to the same value!

+Restart nginx:

+`sudo service nginx restart`

+When you open your browser and direct yourself to darkreactions.loc (or whatever you named the server), the dark reactions project should display.

 ###Note that everything from here on has been retained for future use, but does not currently apply in this development version